Gas Market Review

 The consultation was open for submissions from 30 June 2025 to 15 August 2025.

 The departments thank everyone who responded to this consultation.
-The feedback will help shape the contents and recommendations for the Gas Market Review report.
+The feedback helped shape the contents and recommendations for the Gas Market Review report.

 To view submissions in response to the consultation paper, please visit the Published submissions page.
 Please note, responses have been published only where the author has provided permission for their response to be released publicly.